fbpx

 What Causes a Ghost Network?

-Several factors contribute to creating ghost networks.
+Similar to provider data accuracy, several factors contribute to creating ghost networks.
 Here are the most common reasons.

 What are the Implications of Ghost Networks?

-1. Quality of Care: Ghost networks compromise the quality of care provided to patients.
+Ghost networks compromise the quality of care provided to patients.
 When patients unknowingly seek care from providers who are no longer practicing or are not part of the network, it can lead to delays, inappropriate treatment, or the need to find alternative providers.

-3. Credibility and Trust: Ghost networks can damage the credibility and trust of both health plans and providers.
+Ghost networks can damage the credibility and trust of both health plans and providers.
 Patients may lose confidence in the accuracy of provider directories, leading to dissatisfaction and potential shifts to other healthcare options.

 Senate Attention on Ghost Networks